Table of Contents

 You can see a picture of a house someone sends you and it looks great…but how do you know it doesn’t have a burn-out next to it?

 How do you know it’s not sandwiched between two apartment buildings?
-These things will impact your ability to rent that house to a solid tenant.
+These things will impact your ability to rent that house to a solid resident.

-Most good tenants don’t want to live on a street with a bunch of vacant houses…they won’t feel safe because there will be things going on in those houses that aren’t ‘safe’.
+Most good residents don’t want to live on a street with a bunch of vacant houses…they won’t feel safe because there will be things going on in those houses that aren’t ‘safe’.

 Here I’m simply looking for several houses that people are taking care of in the most basic ways.
 I like to see cut grass during the summer, no leaves during the winter.

 And I especially like if there are plant shrubs, plants and flowers.
 You know the houses that people care about and if you’re driving a street and see 75% of the houses with strong pride of ownership – that’s likely going to be a good area to own a rental.